So, you finally decided to buy a dive computer but quickly release that there are many different types and styles to choose from.

-If you only dive a few time per year you will not need as much memory as someone who dives couple times per week.
+If you only dive a few times per year you will not need as much memory as someone who dives a couple of times per week.

 Having a dive computer with alarms is very useful, especially if you’re new to scuba diving because they keep you safe by alerting you when important dive limits are approached.